janert/d3-for-the-impatient/README.md

 the examples in the book.
 The repository also contains the code that was used to generate the figures in the book.

+## View Examples and Figures

+You can view all examples and figures [here](https://janert.github.io/d3-for-the-impatient-examples/).

 ## Installation

-To run the examples, you need to download the files in the `examples` directory.
+To run the examples yourself (in order to play with and modify them), you need to download the files in the `examples` directory.
 You will also need to run a local web server to work with D3 and to run the examples.

 To make running the examples as easy as possible, a version of the D3 library itself is included with the other files.
 All examples